Skip to main content Skip to footer

 For example, let’s say a project manager on the marketing team discovers that to promote a new product, she’ll need to increase her online advertising spend from what she initially planned.
 If the campaign is necessary, the manager may request more funds or stretch what she has to work with.

 Project managers must plan their budgets accurately and ensure that projects remain within budget.
-They should adopt efficient cost management strategies to prevent straying from the agreed-upon budget.
+They should adopt efficient cost management strategies to stay within the agreed-upon budget.

 How to deal with budget restrictions and changes